dabrin/.github/profile/README.md

 ## 🛠️ Tech Stack

-- We used the Stellar Scaffold by The Aha Company.
+- We used the Stellar Scaffold by The Aha Company, utilizing React + Vite.

 ---